-Liquid chlorophyll—I'm sure you've heard of it, but most likely it's a distant memory taking you back to primary school when you learnt about how chlorophyll, a light-absorbing pigment, helps gives plants their green hue and the energy to grow.
-That's great for plants, but now humans are harnessing the energising capabilities of this power pigment pre-workout.
-At one of London's most exclusive gyms, Bodyism in Westbourne Grove, each client is given a cup of what the team there lovingly describe as "pond water."
+Liquid chlorophyll—I'm sure you've heard of it, but most likely it's a distant memory taking you back to primary school when you learned about how chlorophyll, a light-absorbing pigment, helps gives plants their green hue and the energy to grow.
+That's great for plants, but now humans are harnessing the energizing capabilities of this power pigment pre-workout.
+At one of London's most exclusive gyms, Bodyism in Westbourne Grove, each client is given a cup of what the team there lovingly describes as "pond water."
 The Bodyism clients include supermodels Lily Aldridge and Lara Stone, actress Emilia Clarke and designer Charlotte Olympia.
 And essentially, whatever they're having, we want in.

 So we know chlorophyll is essential for plants, but what about us humans?
 Why are big-name models sipping on this stuff at early-morning workouts in prestigious West London?

 "We use chlorophyll at Bodyism as it has a fantastic antioxidant capacity," explains James Duigan founder of Bodyism.
-Free radicals are released in the body during exercise, so it makes sense to bolster your system with free radical–fighting antioxidants before a workout.
+Free radicals are released in the body during exercise, so it makes sense to bolster your system with free-radical–fighting antioxidants before a workout.

 And it's not just Brits who sip the green stuff: Jennifer Lawrence's trainer, Dalton Wong, gives her liquid chlorophyll post-workout, while Hannah Bronfman told The Chalkboard Mag that she adds it to her energy drinks.
-Geri Hirsch, founder of website Because I'm Addicted, finds that a liquid chlorophyll beverage helps her through the 2 p.m. slump.
+Geri Hirsch, the founder of the website Because I'm Addicted, finds that a liquid chlorophyll beverage helps her through the 2 p.m. slump.
 Now, I know what your wondering: What does it taste like?
 Not a whole lot.
-Bodyism uses Nature's Sunshine Liquid Chlorophyll (£16) which is infused with peppermint oil, so it adds a delicate minty flavour to your water (ideal for anyone who finds drinking water on a par with watching paint dry).
+Bodyism uses Nature's Sunshine Liquid Chlorophyll ($14) which is infused with peppermint oil, so it adds a delicate minty flavor to your water (ideal for anyone who finds drinking water on a par with watching paint dry).

 One 2014 study into chlorophyll's link with weight loss and cravings found that supplementing with this green pigment daily markedly reduced body weight in overweight women and helped reduce levels of bad cholesterol.